mehakgupta6722/My-new-repository/README.md

-This repository has answers to SQL projects questions
+This repository holds codes and queries of all SQL projects I have been working on